ctmm-initiative/ctmmMoveApp_modelselection/README.md

 Please make an issue here if you repeatedly encounter errors.

 ### Null or error handling
-This app will fail or take **very** long of the variograms in the previous step suggest that some of the tracked animals do not show home-ranging behavior.
+This app will fail or take **very** long if the variograms in the previous step suggest that some of the tracked animals do not show home-ranging behavior.